The tools of PR for startups out there in the marketplace are many and varied and it can be hard to know what’s essential and what’s a distraction.

 News Desks are bombarded with hundreds of pitches for stories every week.
 They won’t even read most of them.

-And even if they do, your story just not make the cut compared to everything else they’ve been offered.
+And even if they do, your story might just not make the cut compared to everything else they’ve been offered.
 Or it might not work around their deadlines for copy.

 Your chances of a press release being picked up from cold outreach to any given publication are slim, even when it tells a great story ?.
 So, maximize your chances by widening your reach.